 Many people who consider using Mad Mimi have a low budget to spend on email marketing.
 But because the Mad Mimi features are relatively basic, the product often doesn’t meet their requirements.

 If that sounds like you, we’d recommend investigating GetResponse, which whilst not as cheap as Mad Mimi is nonetheless at the lower end of the pricing spectrum and provides the same sort of advanced marketing features as Mailchimp (plus quite a few extra features, notably the ability to host webinars).
-Find out more about GetResponse here.
+You can read our GetResponse review here.

 Integrations